-2. The order we needed everything to happen in for a good shooting flow.
+2. The order we needed everything to happen for a good flow.

 3. How the light would affect everything from the first look to the ceremony to the sunset portaits… and more.

-So, we were left in the awkward position of trying to deconstruct a wedding planner’s (or bride’s) timeline, which took a lot of work, and explaining.
-Because once the skeleton of a timeline has been established, it’s harder to change it in people’s minds than it would’ve been just to suggest an alternative from the start –– ESPECIALLY if invitation’s have already been printed!
+So when we let someone else plan the day first, we were left in the awkward position of trying to deconstruct a wedding planner’s (or bride’s) timeline, which took a lot of work… and explaining.
+Because once the bones of a timeline has been established, it’s harder to change it in people’s minds than it would’ve been just to suggest an alternative from the start — ESPECIALLY if the ceremony time is set in stone and invitations have already been printed!

 And everything changed.

-From then on, since our timeline was first, ours brides and/or the planners used ours as the foundation for theirs.
-At most of our weddings, other than a few minor tweaks, not only did we get as much time as we wanted for shooting, we also got it in the order we wanted, too.
+Since our timeline is first, ours brides and/or the planners use ours as the foundation for theirs.
+At most of our weddings, other than a few minor tweaks, not only do we get as much time as we need to shoot well, we also get it in the order that helps us maximize every minute.

-Which meant we were able to deliver our best possible work to our bride and the wedding planner, while providing a comfortable, organized, streamlined wedding day experience for everyone involved.
+Now we’re able to deliver our best possible work to our brides (and the creative teams!) while providing a comfortable, organized, streamlined wedding day experience for everyone involved.

 So, if you haven’t had enough time at your weddings, try sending a custom wedding day timeline as soon as you book your bride.
-Even if you don’t get everything you want, you’ll get most of what you want… and a lot more than you would’ve got if you would’ve waited until later in the process for someone else to go first.
+Even if you don’t get everything you want, you’ll get most of what you want… and a lot more than you’d get if you waited until later in the process for someone else to go first.